ptkoz/lua-captive-portal/README.md

 API allows you to authorize users by token.
 To do so, send a POST request under to `http://ROUTER_IP/captive.lua/auth/token` with `token` specified as form data.
 It responds with 200 status code on success, or one of 4xx status codes on failure, both with a textual status summary.

-## Captive Portal Frontend

-There's another project that [provides captive portal frontend](https://github.com/pamelus/captive-frontend).
-You can use it if you don't want to build your own frontend.

 ## Development requirements
 All you need is text editor and latest docker compose.
 You can run application locally by simply: